 Amanda: My biggest challenge right now is giving myself enough time for my own intuition and cultivating my own relationship with my guides.

 I think for mediums, intuitives, this is the challenge.
-This is because for a lot of us, we are trained our whole lives to perceive and sense the needs of others even before we call ourselves that, people in our lives will place us there.
-We are place as being the more sensitive one in our families, the empathetic one so the one who understands and takes it when others are rude, the peacemaking one who says they’re sorry first, and as long as they hold our power and we don’t, they will put us in a place of helping them first, because we always have.
+This is because for a lot of us, we are trained our whole lives to perceive and sense the needs of others even before we call ourselves that, and the people in our lives will place us there.
+We are placed as being the more sensitive one in our families, the empathetic one so the one who understands and takes it when others are rude, the peacemaking one who says they’re sorry first, and as long as they hold our power and we don’t, they will put us in a place of helping them first, because we always have.

 So for many mediums and intuitives, I believe it is learning to reverse this trend.
 It can be difficult to move out of the role of servant to our families.
 We have to really work hard at this.

-The way I challenge this in my own life is by spending my first part of my day in my own studies, and then after, I get to emails and socialization.
+The way I challenge this in my own life is by spending the first part of my day in my own studies, and then after, I get to emails and socialization.
 It’s the pattern I’ve been building for the past several years now and it’s been a great move towards personal peace.
 Best part is, I feel great.